rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 True
 ```

 In the above example, at first, I've created a singleton class `A` by attaching the `Singleton` metaclass to it.
 Secondly, I've instantiated class `A` and assigned the instance of the class to a variable `a`.
 Thirdly, I've instantiated the class again and assigned variable a `b` to this seemingly new instance.
-Checking the identity of the two variables `a` and `b` reveals that both of them actually point to the same instance.
+Checking the identity of the two variables `a` and `b` reveals that both of them are actually the same object.

 ### Implementing a Class that Can't be Subclassed